-During my postdoc years I got interested in with mathematical biology and started several collaborations in this area.
+During my postdoc years I got interested in mathematical biology and started several collaborations in this area.
 This is a very exciting area of my research.

 A Mathematical Model Based on IC50 Curves To Predict Tumor Responses to Drugs.